Prescriptions - Frequently Asked Questions

 - Bring the WHITE slip into the surgery and put in the green box in the foyer by reception.
 If you have lost your WHITE slip, you can ask reception to print off another.

-- You can order repeat medication by emailing the prescription team or via our website.
+- You can order repeat medication by emailing the prescription team or requesting online by raising an admin query.

 How long does it take to get my prescription?